 I will never forget the times spent on my favorite MMORPG, but god am I glad to finally be done.
 To this day I want to go back and give FFXI another shot, which is why I ultimately deleted my character.
 Despite being aloud to return, I have moved on allowing my cherished memories and online friendships from the game to stay the one of a kind MMO experiences they always have been.
 Do you ever feel the regret of leaving your favorite online game?
 Were you finally happy to cut ties with an overly dedicated passion you once had?
 Let us know below and keep checking back for more discussions on what there is to Love and Hate about MMORPGs.

-Your Daily MMO and MMORPG News for Wednesday November 27th.
-Today Bethany discusses Guild Wars 2, Marvel Heroes and Final Fantasy XIV: A Realm Reborn.
+Your Daily MMO and MMORPG News for Wednesday February 19th.
+Today Bethany discusses FFXIV: A Realm Reborn, Runescape and SMITE.

 The debate between Dota 2 and League of Legends has been raging almost since the two games were first released.
 But which game is REALLY the superior of the two?